primer/view_components/docs/content/components/tab.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

-This component is part of navigation components such as `Primer::TabNavComponent` and `Primer::UnderlineNavComponent` and should not be used as a standalone component.
+This component is part of navigation components such as `Primer::TabNavComponent` and `Primer::UnderlineNavComponent` and should not be used by itself.

 ## Examples